apache/couchdb-documentation/rfcs/004-document-storage.md

 pairs and has a higher overall storage overhead from the repeated common key prefixes.
 The new FoundationDB storage engine should eliminate some of the storage overhead.
+As per the FoundationDB discussion about being able to co-locate compute operations with data storage servers/nodes](https://forums.foundationdb.org/t/feature-request-predicate-pushdown/954/6), if we were to make use of this hypothetical feature, we’d not get a guarantee of entire documents being co-located on one storage node, requiring us to do extra work should we want to, say, assemble a full `doc` to send to a map function.
+JS views would have a harder time, while Mango indexes with their explicit field declarations might get around this particular complexity more easily.
+For now, this is recorded here so we don’t forget track of this later.

 # Key Changes